Visitors to Canada Insurance Defined

 - Time of application – your visitor to Canada insurance plan will vary depending on when you wish to obtain the policy.
 There are limitations for individuals implementing an insurance plan after arrival to Canada such as a waiting period depending on how long the visitor has stayed in Canada before applying for coverage; The waiting period is usually between 48 hours to seven days.

-- Exclusions of pre–existing medical conditions – basic visitors to Canada insurance policies such as an Essential Plan does not cover pre-existing medical conditions, if you or your visiting loved ones has pre-existing medical conditions, it is wise to implement a more comprehensive policy that covers pre-existing conditions such as a Premiere Plan.
+- Exclusions of pre–existing medical conditions – basic visitors to Canada insurance policies such as an Essential Plan does not cover pre-existing medical conditions, if you or your visiting loved ones have pre-existing medical conditions, it is wise to implement a more comprehensive policy that covers pre-existing conditions such as a Premiere Plan.
 (Please carefully read the policy wording(s).)

 How to get a Visitors to Canada Insurance

 You can purchase visitors to Canada insurance online or in person.
-If you’re the visitor yourself and you’re looking to implement such a policy for yourself from outside Canda, purchasing it online is the fastest and easiest way.
+If you’re the visitor yourself and you’re looking to implement such a policy for yourself from outside Canada, purchasing it online is the fastest and easiest way.

 You can get a tourist insurance quote and purchase your insurance policy from our partner provider through this link.

-The process usually involves filling out a form with the visitors details such as first and last names, dates of birth, smoking status, type of coverage, amount and length of stay.
+The process usually involves filling out a form with the visitor’s details such as first and last names, dates of birth, smoking status, type of coverage, amount, and length of stay.
 When you’re satisfied with the quote and you’re ready to purchase, all you have to do is to press the “Buy Now” button to purchase the policy online.